molpopgen/popgen_notes/concepts_in_population_genetics/evolutionary_graphs.md

 There are many unary nodes, including unary nodes ancestral to nodes associated with branching events.
 {numref}`multigen_pedigree_tree_simplified` shows a "simplified" version of this image with unary transmission events removed and we stop at the most recent common ancestor of any set of nodes.
 This simplified tree is the *minimal* graph that we require to describe the *ancestral history* of the alleles in our present-day individuals.
+This simplified representation illustrates an important concept -- the important information in a gene tree is the *branching structure* that illustrates the relationship among our sample of alleles/genomes.
+This branching relationship is completely analogous to what we discussed for species trees in {numref}`species_trees`.

 ```{figure} ../figures/multigen_pedigree_simplified.svg
 :name: multigen_pedigree_tree_simplified